How to Actually Define Risk Categories

 • Environmental

-Furthermore, your risk categories should be included in your risk management plan.
-Project managers should also include the categories in their risk registers.
+It's crucial that your risk categories are not just identified, but also included in your risk management plan.
+Project managers should also ensure these categories are incorporated in their risk registers, reinforcing their responsibility in risk management.

 More...